EMPA for Global Policy Leaders

 two Global Sites, One Year

-The EMPA-Global Policy Leaders program is a one-year, full-time program.
+The EMPA for Global Policy Leaders program is a one-year, full-time program.
 Students spend the first semester (August - December) at NYU Wagner in New York City and then move to UCL in London for the spring semester (January - May).
 The program ends in locations across the globe for summer-long (June - August), client-based Capstone projects.

 The Pentland Scholarship is a full scholarship available to a student from Africa, Asia-Pacific, or Latin America.